samuelpowell/LibTOAST.jl/README.md

 To this end, TOAST++ [provides a technique](http://electronicimaging.spiedigitallibrary.org/article.aspx?articleid=1098083) by which to define a raster of pixels/voxels (and indeed, other functions such as radial basis functions) over the support of the underlying domain.

-A raster provides three bases, and TOAST.jl expresses these in three subtypes of an AbstractArray.
+A raster provides three bases, and libTOAST.jl expresses these in three subtypes of an AbstractArray.

 | Symbol | Basis and purpose                                                      | Coefficient Type  |
 |--------|------------------------------------------------------------------------|-------------------|